Fig77/Javascript-HTML-concept-ARPG/README.md

 - Run `npm test`to run the test suites.

+- If for some reason you are having "Jest not found" after install, might be because it's installed in ./node_modules/.bin, and running ./node_modules/.bin/jest --updateSnapshot should work as a quick fix.
+But I would recommend deleting Jest from that folder and install it globally.

 ## Live Version

 - You can view the app hosted online [here](https://naughty-jackson-fc366b.netlify.app/).